‘Vanderpump Rules’ Stars Tom Sandoval And Ariana Madix Stun On The People’s Choice Awards Red Carpet

 Tom Sandoval and Ariana Madix attended the 2019 E!
 People’s Choice Awards at Santa Monica’s Barker Hangar on Sunday night, November 10.

-As they prepare for the upcoming episodes of the eighth season of Vanderpump Rules, Sandoval and Madix reunited with their co-stars, including Jax Taylor, Brittany Cartwright, Tom Schwartz, Katie Maloney, Kristen Doute, and Lala Kent, after Vanderpump Rules was nominated for Best Reality Show.
+As they prepare for the upcoming episodes of the eighth season of Vanderpump Rules, Sandoval and Madix reunited with their co-stars, including Jax Taylor, Brittany Cartwright, Tom Schwartz, Katie Maloney, Kristen Doute, Raquel Leviss, James Kennedy, and Lala Kent, after Vanderpump Rules was nominated for Best Reality Show.

 “What a night,” Sandoval wrote in the caption of a video on Instagram of himself and Madix at the event.